jomjol/AI-on-the-edge-device-docs/docs/initial-setup.md

 Don' t forget to save the settings with "Save" and do not reboot at this stage.

-#### Expert Modus
+#### Expert Mode

 With the normal parameters you should be able to make the needed settings for most of the system.
 Sometimes there is some fine tunning needed.
-For this there is an expert modus available.
+For this there is an expert mode available.
 This can be enabled with the check box at the top (4).
 After this you see much more parameters.
-But before modifiying them you should be really sure, what they are about.
+But before modifying them you should be really sure, what they are about.